With the arrival of

 February through

 September, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an excessive health risk from unsafe exposure to UV radiation for ordinary individuals.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for average individuals.